 Clubs have very strict policies regarding how and when a player may be released from a contract.
-Remember, committing to a spot on a team means you commit through the end of the season.
+Remember, committing to a spot on a team means you commit through the end of the season - that is the last day of the Jr National Championships in July; not the last day of Region play in May.
 Read every word of every sentence in your contract before you sign.

 To find out more about rules and regulations through the Arizona Region, please review our Policies Manual.